solace-10/turbine_tor_bridge/README.md

 ## Installation

-This collection is available on Galaxy: <TODO>
+This collection is only available through GitHub:

 ```
-$ ansible-galaxy install alphacorvus.ansible_tor_bridge
+$ ansible-galaxy collection install git+https://github.com/solace-10/turbine_tor_bridge.git
 ```

 ## Usage

+**Warning**: this collection would normally be used through [Turbine](https://github.com/solace-10/turbine) rather than directly.

 Prepare your Ansible Hosts file.
 You may use an email address that will be used for the contact info as per Tor Project's [documentation](https://community.torproject.org/relay/setup/bridge/).